FAQ

 Yes, we do for members of our community.
 If you wish to have a baptism or wedding at St. Luke’s, please visit us on a Sunday and see if we are the type of worship community you would like to join.

-Who is our Rector?
+Who are our Clergy?